 Sometimes referred to as a “flight jacket” or “bomber”, the A2 is a originally a military designed pilot’s leather jacket.
 The center front zipper is often covered by a placket for added protection against the wind.

 Signature details include ribbed cuffs and hems, along with two large front flap pockets.

 Traditionally insulated to keep pilots warm at high altitudes, A2s are usually cropped at the hips to make it easy to wear when sitting.
 Some will often have fur collars, which is a detail from the newer G1 model.

-The MA1 Bomber
+The MA1 Bomber Jacket

 Similar to the A2 bomber, the MA1 is originally a military design, and is originally made in nylon.
 The generic term for this jacket is also a bomber.

-This is one of the most popular casual jacket styles for men, and is often adopted in leather, though more sleeker than the puffy military version of the jacket.
+The leather bomber is one of the most popular casual jacket styles for men, and is often adopted in leather, though more sleeker than the puffy military version of the jacket.